 Whether it’s due to our own choices or not, the reality is that uncertainty and change will always be part of our lives.
 We can’t stop change, but we can control how we react to them.

-Look at how communities and companies have come together through this crisis; we call that thriving through change.
+A great example is how communities and companies came together through Covid times: we call that thriving through change.

 Let’s start thinking about uncertainty and change as an opportunity to be something better, even if we can’t see the full positive effects yet.
 By repeating to ourselves that we are willing and ready for every possible outcome, we are looking at uncertainty “the Optimist way.”